ANCHOR: Error-Controlled Adaptive Numerical Correction for Neural Operator Time Marching: Results

 \section{Results}

-As discussed, the two key components of our work are: (1) the introduction of an EMA-based error estimator that correlates strongly with the actual error growth during TI-DeepONet inference; and (2) establishing the coupling between neural surrogate (TI-DeepONet, in our case) and a classical numerical solver (FDM, in our case).
-To evaluate the efficacy of our framework, we consider four PDEs: (1) 1D Burgers', (2) 2D Burgers', (3) 2D Allen-Cahn, and (4) 3D heat conduction.
-Typically, in literature, surrogate model performance is reported on an ensemble basis, with error metrics averaged across multiple samples.
+As discussed, the two key components of our work are: (1) the introduction of an EMA-based error estimator that correlates strongly with the actual error growth during TI-NO inference; and (2) establishing the coupling between neural surrogate (TI-NO, in our case) and a classical numerical solver (FDM, in our case).
+To evaluate the efficacy of our framework, we consider \revv{six} PDEs: (1) 1D Burgers', (2) 2D Burgers', (3) 2D Allen-Cahn, (4) 2D Cahn-Hilliard, \revv{(5) 2D Navier-Stokes,} and (6) 3D heat conduction.
+Typically, in literature, surrogate model accuracy is reported on an ensemble basis, with error metrics averaged across multiple samples.
 In practice, however, due to generalization effects, errors can vary significantly across individual realizations.
-Therefore, we analyze model performance of ANCHOR primarily on a per-sample basis, during inference.
+Therefore, we analyze model accuracy of ANCHOR primarily on a per-sample basis, during time marching.
 The code to reproduce the experiments is publicly available at \url{https://github.com/Centrum-IntelliPhysics/ANCHOR.git}.

-Table~\ref{tab:tidon_train_test_details} presents the details of the training of the TI-DeepONet including the number of training and testing samples along with the mean relative $L_2$ errors computed in an ensemble-averaged sense over all the test samples.
-Figure~\ref{fig:corr_with_err_estm_and_l2_errors} (first column) illustrates the relative $L_2$ error growth obtained using autoregressive DeepONet (AR-DON), TI-DeepONet (TI-DON), and the proposed ANCHOR framework, for a representative sample, for all example PDEs considered in this study.
+Table~\ref{tab:tidon_fno_train_test_details} presents the details of the training of the TI-based NO variants (TI-DON/TI-FNO), including the number of training and testing samples along with the mean relative $L_2$ errors computed in an ensemble-averaged sense over all the test samples.
+Figure~\ref{fig:corr_with_err_estm_and_l2_errors} (first column) illustrates the relative $L_2$ error growth obtained using autoregressive DeepONet (AR-DON), TI-DeepONet (TI-DON), and the proposed ANCHOR framework, for a representative sample, for all example PDEs considered in this study, \revv{except for the 2D Cahn-Hilliard and the 2D Navier-Stokes cases}.
 The second column additionally highlights the time regions where the numerical solver is invoked to correct the system dynamics.
-The third column presents the EMA-based error estimator used to predict error growth in the absence of ground-truth solutions.
-For the same sample, the third column demonstrates the Pearson correlation coefficient $(\rho_{corr})$ between the proposed error estimator and the actual error growth.
-Finally, the fourth column shows a histogram quantifying the correlation between the estimated error and the actual error using Pearson's correlation coefficient.
+The third column presents the EMA-based error estimator used to predict error growth in the absence of ground-truth solutions, along with the Pearson correlation coefficient $(\rho_{corr})$ between the proposed error estimator and the actual error growth for the same sample.
+Finally, the fourth column shows a histogram that quantifies the correlation between the estimated error and the actual error, using Pearson's correlation coefficient computed across all test samples.
+Columns in Fig.~\ref{fig:corr_with_err_estm_and_l2_errors_fno} exhibit similar behavior to those in Fig.~\ref{fig:corr_with_err_estm_and_l2_errors}, the only difference being that the baseline neural operator surrogate considered is TI-FNO.